 - English as a Second Language: In collaboration with our local college, monolingual students are provided English as a Second Language instructions and testing.

-- High School Completion: Local public-school teachers provide high school instruction and provide high school credit to individuals 18-21 years of age.Upon completion of high school curriculum, a high school diploma is awarded.
+- High School Completion: Local public school teachers provide high school instruction and high school credit to individuals 18-21 years old.
+Participants earn a high-school diploma upon completing the curriculum.

-- Incarcerated Veterans Reentry Services: Reentry case management services that offers alternatives to jail and referral to housing, employment services, and treatment.
-Programs and services available upon release include mental health assessments and counseling, referrals for alcohol drug and substance abuse treatment, domestic violence treatment and support services, court advocacy representation, transitional and clean sober housing, food and meal vouchers, job placements and employment, reinstatement of driver’s license and social security number.
-Case Managers are cleared for jail access and meet one on one with incarcerated Veterans to assess and determine their individual needs on a case by case basis.
+- Incarcerated Veterans Reentry Services: Reentry case management offers alternatives to jail and housing referrals, employment services and treatment.
+Programs and services available upon release include mental health assessments and counseling, referrals for alcohol, drug and substance-abuse treatment, domestic violence treatment and support services, court advocacy representation, transitional and clean-and-sober housing, food and meal vouchers, job placements and employment, reinstatement of driver’s license and social security number.
+Case Managers are cleared for jail access and meet one-on-one with incarcerated veterans to assess their individual needs on a case-by-case basis.

 - Release Planning: General population resource information groups.

 - Linking to Employment Activities Pre-Release: In collaboration with a local nonprofit, students are offered a life-skills curriculum in conjunction with employment-related skills to provide a higher opportunity for successful stable employment upon reentry.
 Participants in LEAP are mostly sentenced and have a set reentry date that allows for active job search during their incarceration and active communication with potential employers.

 - Substance Use Disorder: A modified Therapeutic Community that uses a social model which views substance abuse as a symptom of a larger need.
 Treatment is seen as the process of experiential learning including direct confrontation of the individual’s values, behaviors and attitudes.